VideoWriter: Floppy format

 The 3-1/2" floppy disk format was proprietary, utilizing single-sided, double-density (80 tracks, 18 sectors/track, 256 byte sectors) resulting in 360 KB storage.

 Smart Keyboard

 Although never released, an accessory, named the VideoWriter Smart Keyboard, was well under design at the time of PHIS's shut-down in 1988, principally by Greg Weinstein.
 The Smart Keyboard was to be roughly 8-1/2 by 11 inches, one inch thick, with a flip-open and adjustable 8-row by 80-column display, a full keyboard, and special function keys.
 It included the ability to hold over 20 pages of typing, and would have provided a calculator, multi-alarm clock, calculator, and several other convenience functions.
-When connected to the VideoWriter itself through the RJ-14 keyboard connector, documents could be uploaded to the VideoWriter's floppy disk and printed.
+When connected to the VideoWriter itself through the RJ14 keyboard connector, documents could be uploaded to the VideoWriter's floppy disk and printed.
 The hardware chassis was from Kyocera, and was essentially the same as the Radio Shack TRS-80 Model 100 portable computer.